dinomatic/docs.dinomatic.com/source/docs/kemoku.md

 ### Kemoku Demos

-You can check out theme demos to get ideas how to build your own website.
+You can check out plugin demos to get ideas how to build your own website.
 Here are 4 demos for you:

 1. [Demo #1](https://dinomatic.com/demos/kemoku/one)